mmu-webdesign/Level4-web-term-1/HTML/html01/01-introduction.md

 <img src="media/01-syntax-highlighting.png" alt="Illustration of syntax highlighting" width="">

-As things gets more complex you will see that further `highlighting` is added and will help you navigate your code.
+As things get more complex you will see that further `highlighting` is added and will help you navigate your code.

 <!-- div class="exercise" -->